mlaude1/SEIR_Project_2/readme.md

 - AUTHENTICATION BREAKTHROUGH - carefully manipulated my routes, so they would work.
 The login and signup pages were functional, but everything was still showing no matter who was logged in.
 But that’s because I had to add the ‘username’ property in the Schema, and I only found that out by studying the super_fruit objects in MongoDB.
 Once I added that property to the fighterSchema, it worked.
 I was proud of myself.

+- Another challenge: having too many CSS properties on top of each other: normalize + milligram, plus not really understanding layout and how the style pages are connected.
+There was just a lot going on, so I really had to specify and give everything id's.
+My code itself looks like hot garbage and is not DRY at all.

 ## List of Technologies
 - Express
 - LiquidJS
 - Mongoose
 - CRUD

+## Future additions
+- images for b moves
+- stats?
+- ‘entire moveset’ (A moves)
+- taunts